-The Southeast RSC identifies several actions and activities common across the national goals and regional objectives.
-These actions should be considered part of each of the regional objectives.
+The Southeast RSC identified several actions and activities common across the national goals and regional objectives.
+Listed below, they should be considered part of each of the regional objectives.
 This concept is particularly important for the modeling work to be done in Phase III since it outlines how each action is related to the regional objectives and national goals.